-Of course, when you are buying or even renting a vehicle, numerous factors play into your final decision.
-These factors include safety, price, size, utility and additional luxury features (such as heated seats and sunroofs).
-Once you start homing in on the exact price range you’ll be shopping in, you can then look to prioritize how fuel-efficient the car is.
+Of course, when you are buying or even renting a vehicle, numerous factors play into your final decision, including safety, price, size, utility and additional luxury features (such as heated seats and sunroofs).
+Once you nail down the price range you’ll be shopping in, you can then look to prioritize how fuel-efficient the car is.

-When it comes to fuel-efficient cars, there isn’t a lot to choose from in the economy price range.
+When it comes to fuel-efficient cars, there isn’t a lot to choose from in the economy price range of gas-powered cars.
 Often, the model only becomes superbly fuel-efficient when you upgrade the system to a hybrid version of the car.
-Nonetheless, the Chevrolet Spark, Hyundai Sonata and Chevrolet Cruze offer a lot of bang for your buck.
+Nonetheless, the Hyundai Sonata offers a lot of bang for your buck.

 This is where you’ll find the majority of your most fuel-efficient vehicles.
-These cars are designed for middle and upper-middle class folks who aren’t a fan of needlessly burning money every time they go to the grocery store.
+These cars are designed for middle and upper-middle class folks who aren’t fans of needlessly burning money every time they go to the grocery store.

-The Toyota Prius hybrid puts gas guzzlers and even gas sippers to shame, as it can last up to 58 city miles and 53 highway miles per gallon.
+The Toyota Prius hybrid puts gas guzzlers and even gas sippers to shame, as it can last up to 57 city miles and 56 highway miles per gallon.
 When traveling less than 25 mph, the car can run entirely on electric.
-Two other variations of the Prius made Consumer Reports’ list, the Prius Prime, which can run about 23 miles on electric only, and the smaller, cheaper, Toyota Prius C.

 Though getting the most fuel-efficient car might not be your top priority when it comes to buying or renting a vehicle, it should be at the top of your list (assuming you’ve got safety covered).
-In some cases, such as with the Ford Fusion, you’ll be shelling out extra cash for the hybrid version of the car.
+In some cases, you’ll be shelling out extra cash for the hybrid version of the car.
 But in the long run you’ll be laughing all the way to the bank.

 Do you have any preferences among the most fuel-efficient cars listed?
 Tell us why in the comment section below!